Chandra-Suryadevara/NeuroCruise/Readme.md

 ```

 ### **Demo Video**
-*Link to video demonstrating NeuroCruze in action.*
+*Link to video demonstrating NeuroCruise in action.*

 ### **Contributing**
 We welcome contributions to improve NeuroCruze!
 Feel free to fork this repository and create a pull request.